 Staying there: Breakfast is included with tour accommodations and the half-board option includes dinner.
 Being on your own for lunch allows the choice of buying local food for a picnic or stopping at a recommended eatery.

 If cycling’s not your thing, you have option of a home base for exploring the karst region by car.
 Urša and Tomaž manage the well-equipped Domacija Jankovi apartments in the postage-stamp village of Vremski Britof, ranging from a cozy studio for two to a sprawling penthouse for groups of up to 6.
-If you’re new to AirBnb, click here to make your first booking at a discount.

 When to visit and what to bring: Tours are available from April to October.
 The weather can be a real tossup, but we were pleasantly surprised to find the karst sunny and warmer on a day when it was cloudy and raining in Ljubljana.
 Be prepared to dress up or down in layers and bring rain gear.
 Sturdy shoes for hiking or biking are a must.
 You might want a daypack for water and other necessities, but your luggage will be transported to your next overnight stop by SloActive.